greencloudcomputing/docs/docs/api/endpoint.md

 :::

 :::tip
 GreenCloud understands that a publicly available URL will concern some of our users.
-To this end we have provided the ability to be able to delete publicly URL.
+To this end we have provided the ability to be able to delete the publicly available URL.
 This means that it is perfectly acceptable to create a URL, call it - get the results -and then delete it.
 :::

 #### Endpoint